High-fat, minimal carbs.

 It isn’t pleasant.
 But it’s only your body becoming accustomed to the change.
 Remember, it’s had an entire life of burning glucose for fuel.
 Now it doesn’t have any!
 It’s a bit like putting diesel into your petrol car.
 It isn’t designed to run on anything different.

 However, unlike the car, your body will adapt.
 Over time, you’ll end up with even greater levels of performance.
+It will be worth it and you will never want to go back after you become keto adapted.

 7. You Can’t Drink Alcohol on Keto